Federal Direct Stafford Loans (Subsidized & Unsubsidized)

 Direct Unsubsidized loan

 The Direct Unsubsidized Loan is available to all eligible students, even those not demonstrating financial need.
 The Direct Unsubsidized Loan should be borrowed cautiously since the borrower will be responsible for paying all the interest on the loan.
-On this loan, interest will begin accruing after the first disbursement even though payment is not required until six months after graduating or dropping below half-time status.
+Interest will begin accruing after the first disbursement even though payment is not required until six months after graduating or dropping below half-time status.
 While in school, interest only payments may be made, but is not required.
 If interest is not paid while in school, the interest is capitalized (added to the original loan amount) once repayment begins.

 The interest rates are calculated using a base 10-year Treasury Note Index of 1.81% plus an add-on amount for each loan program - 2.05% for Direct Subsidized loans and Direct Unsubsidized loans for undergraduate students, 3.60% for Direct Unsubsidized loans for graduate/professional students.